Why Every Couple Could Use a Little Coaching (Yes, Even the Happy Ones)

 Just like the couples on Couples Therapy, you might cry.
 You might get frustrated.
 You might even have to say, “I didn’t know that about you.”
 But that’s where real intimacy begins.

-So go ahead—book a consultation with a couples therapist.
-The dishwasher can wait.
+So go ahead—book a consultation with an experienced relationship coach.
+The argument over the proper way to load the dishwasher can wait.